Tropical Landscaping: Plant Ideas For Your Deerfield Beach Garden

 3. Use plants with large leaves

 The dominating feature of tropical areas is the sun.
 As you pursue the aesthetic appeal, you should also consider the feeling the home gives.
-The beauty of plants with large leaves is that they can provide some shade for you.
+The beauty of plants with large leaves is that they can provide some much-needed shade.
 The excellent shade then provides a cool environment in your home.
 Meaning you can explore your yard even on the hottest of days.

 These tropical woods have a special characteristic where they are often filled with many large-leafed plants.